 We have mineral rights for a number of properties in North America.
-A summary of the properties, is presented below.
+A summary of the current and recently sold properties, is presented below.

 Property Location Claims area Comments (approx.) William Manitoba 10,566 The William Lake property has the potential for nickel and PGEs.
-An Lake 1 (70 km from Grand Rapids) hectares extensive exploration program was conducted during 2008.
-A re-assay program was completed in 2012 and preliminary target modelling was completed in 2013.
+An Lake (70 km from hectares extensive exploration program was conducted during 2008.
+A re-assay Grand Rapids) program was completed in 2012 and preliminary target modelling was completed in 2013.
 The costs to maintain the claims on this property are minimal as the Company has banked work credits that will be used at renewal.
-Fond du Lac 2 Saskatchewan 19,713 This nickel, copper property is currently in the early exploration stage.
+Fond du Lac Saskatchewan 19,713 This nickel, copper property is currently in the early exploration stage.
 (20 km NW of hectares The costs to maintain the claims on this property are minimal as the Stony Rapids) Company has banked work credits that will be used at renewal.
-Manibridge 1 Manitoba 274 hectares This nickel property is located in the Thompson Nickel Belt.
-The costs (128 km SW to maintain the claims on this property are minimal as the Company has of Thompson) banked work credits that will be used at renewal.
-HPM^1 Quebec 748 This nickel, copper property is in the early exploration stage.
-We own (180 km NW hectares 50% of this property and Murchison Minerals Ltd. owns the other of Sept Isles) 50%.
+Manibridge Manitoba 274 hectares This nickel property is located in the Thompson Nickel Belt.
+In early (128 km SW April 2019, the Company sold its 100% interest in Manibridge of Thompson ) property to CanAlaska Uranium Ltd.("CanAlaska) for \$25,000 in cash, 300,000 CanAlaska shares and 100,000 CanAlaska warrants. $HPM^1$ Quebec 748 This property was a nickel and copper property in the early exploration (180 km NW hectares stage.
+We owned 50% of this property and Murchison Minerals Ltd. of Sept Isles) ("Murchison") owned the other 50%.
+In early March 2019, the Company sold its 50% interest in HPM to Murchison for \$50,000 in cash and 500,000 common shares of Murchison.

-1Properties were part of a property purchase from Xstrata Nickel terms included:
+&lt;sup>1 Properties were part of a property purchase from Xstrata Nickel terms included: